GeorgeTrenins/rpmd-gle/README.md

  * `abinitio`: potential energy and friction obtained from DFT calculations with FHI-aims.

+ * `data`: TST rates and transmission coefficients computed using MD and RPMD (see subdirectory README for further details)

+ * `figures`: python scripts for generating the figures in the main article

  * `rpmdgle`: scripts for running and processing RPMD rate calculations

  * `auxvars`: pre-fitted auxiliary variable propagation parameters.